AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

    - In `ChatTokenBuilder2`, the import should be `import com.agora.chat.token.io.agora.media.AccessToken2`.
    - In `AccessToken`, the import should be `import static com.agora.chat.token.io.agora.media.Utils.crc32`.

-1. In `<Project name>/src/main/resource`, create a `application.properties` file to hold the information for generating tokens and update it with your project information:
+1. In `<Project name>/src/main/resource`, create a `application.properties` file to hold the information for generating tokens and update it with your project information.
+   Note that the value for `appid`, `appcert`, and `appkey` should be a string without quotation marks.

    ```txt
    ## Server port